This tutorial explains how to configure Network Folder Forwarding on a Lexmark MFP.

 Before reading these instructions be sure that the following prerequisites are met:

-Access to a user with “write” privileges.
+Access to a user with sufficient privileges to the intended Network folder.

 How to set up network folder forwarding